 Chemicals management objectives

-- Strive towards continuous reduction and elimination of Substances of Very High Concern (SVCHs) in our processes e.g. CMR (Carcinogenic, Mutagenic, toxic for Reproduction), bio-accumulative, persistent, ODS (Ozone Depleting Substances)
+- Strive towards continuous reduction and elimination of Substances of Very High Concern (SVCHs) such as CMR (Carcinogenic, Mutagenic, toxic for Reproduction), bio-accumulative, persistent, ODS (Ozone Depleting Substances) in our processes and products;

-- Ensure 100% of key suppliers and subcontractors fully commit to ST’s Banned and Exempted Substances specifications
+- Ensure 100% of key suppliers and subcontractors fully commit to ST specifications and procedures (through ST Banned and Exempted Substances specification);

 1 ISO 14001 = Environmental Management Systems Requirements